Top 10 ways to be more eco-friendly at home

 • Having a clearly organised fridge so that older food gets used first

 There are also loads of tricks involving food you’d typically think of as rubbish and throw away.
-Before chucking anything, have a search online for creative recipes you could try out, like making your own crisps with vegetable peelings!
+Before binning anything, have a search online for creative recipes you could try out, like making your own crisps with vegetable peelings!

 2. Cut out plastic